Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 # Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-
-For Advanced Computational Methods in Drug Discovery (ACMDD) practical project
+For ACMDD practical project by Alex and Zhicheng